apache/incubator-liminal/docs/source/How_to_install_liminal_in_airflow_on_kubernetes.md

    Here, our recommended approach is to use a folder on a shared filesystem (EFS) to host the airflow DAGs (and Liminal Yamls).
    This folder will be mounted into Airflow pods' DAGs folder - thus enabling each of the pods to pick the files up and run the Liminal DAGs.

-The process of liminal is depicted on the following diagram:

 ![](assets/liminal_deployment_diagram.png)

 Below is a description of how to achieve this task using a commonly used Helm chart for Airflow on Kubernetes.